The Society for American Archaeology ranked us 5th in the nation.

 With the largest and most research-productive anthropology faculty in the nation, the School of Human Evolution and Social Change provides some of the best opportunities for undergraduates to get involved in research, internships and co-curricular opportunities.

 Students who graduate with not only a degree, but with experiences and accomplishments to put on their resumes posses a far greater advantage in finding jobs and/or being accepted to graduate programs.
-Research and co-curricular experiences help students to narrow down their future interests for graduate training, professional schools and job applications, and getting to know faculty members outside of a classroom setting provides richer and more detailed letters of recommendation.
+Research and co-curricular experiences help students to narrow their future interests for graduate training, professional schools and job applications, and getting to know faculty members outside of a classroom setting provides richer and more detailed letters of recommendation.
 We firmly believe that co-curricular involvement is an essential component to getting the most out of your undergraduate experience here in the School of Human Evolution and Social Change.

 If you are ready to take this step, the opportunities in our school can be a catalyst for growing your intellectual capacity, your leadership and your ability to be innovative.
 You will collaborate with faculty and research teams in the lab, in the field and overseas – in ways you have not yet imagined!

 Our involvement opportunities are broken down into several different categories, each with a multitude of different experiences to choose from.
 Get involved in one or several and experience all that the School of Human Evolution and Social Change has to offer.

 External Careers, Volunteering and Internships